pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Kron.myst.md

 ## `LatentKron`

-Like the `gp.Latent` implementation, the `LatentKron` implementation specifies a Kronecker structured GP regardless of context.  **It can be used with any likelihood function, or can be used to model a variance or some other unobserved processes**.
+Like the `gp.Latent` implementation, the `gp.LatentKron` implementation specifies a Kronecker structured GP regardless of context.  **It can be used with any likelihood function, or can be used to model a variance or some other unobserved processes**.
 The syntax follows that of `gp.Latent` exactly.

 ### Example 1

 To compare with `MarginalLikelihood`, we use same example as before where the noise is normal, but the GP itself is not marginalized out.
 Instead, it is sampled directly using NUTS.
-It is very important to note that `LatentKron` does not require a Gaussian likelihood like `MarginalKron`; rather, any likelihood is admissible.
+It is very important to note that `gp.LatentKron` does not require a Gaussian likelihood like `gp.MarginalKron`; rather, any likelihood is admissible.

 ```{code-cell} ipython3
 with pm.Model() as model: